Meretz: Merger and decline (1997–2003)

 In 1997, the three founding parties formally merged to form a single political entity.
 While Rubinstein supported the merger, most Shinui members opposed it.
 A faction of Shinui, led by Rubinstein, joined the new party, while the remainder, under Avraham Poraz, re-established Shinui as an independent party.
-In 1999, David Zucker left Meretz to serve as an independent member.
+In 1999, after finding out that he would not be put on a high list spot for the next election, David Zucker left Meretz to serve as an independent member.
+He would join The Greens.

-In 1999, Yossi Sarid was reelected as leader of Meretz in an internal leadership election conducted through a vote of party convention delegates.
-The election preceded the 1999 Israeli general election, in which Meretz increased its representation to ten seats.
+In the same year, Yossi Sarid was reelected as leader of Meretz in an internal leadership election conducted through a vote of party convention delegates.

+The election preceded the 1999 Israeli general election.
+During the campaign, Meretz used the slogan, ("Meretz - to be free in our country" - a reference to Hatikvah), to highlight their support of separating religion and government.
+Meretz increased their political hostility towards Shas (who had just served as junior coalition partner to the Likud), and made it a core campaign point to overtake them to become the third party.
+They also criticised other parties in the centre-left bloc for being 'single issue' and siphoning votes from them.
+One of those parties, Shinui, led by Tommy Lapid, was becoming the most vocal anti-clerical party.

+In the election, the party increased its representation to ten seats.
 Among those elected was Hussniya Jabara, who became the first female Palestinian citizen of Israel to serve as a member of the Knesset.
-Following the election, Meretz joined Prime Minister Ehud Barak’s coalition government.
+However, Meretz did not achieve their goal of beating Shas.
+Nevertheless, Meretz joined Prime Minister Ehud Barak’s coalition government.
 Sarid was appointed Minister of Education, Ran Cohen became Minister of Industry and Trade, and Haim Oron was appointed Minister of Agriculture and Rural Development.

-After Likud leader Ariel Sharon defeated Barak in the 2001 Israeli prime ministerial election, Meretz withdrew from the coalition.
+After Likud leader Ariel Sharon defeated Barak in the 2001 Israeli prime ministerial election, Meretz found itself out of a coalition again.
 On 22 October 2002, Amnon Rubinstein retired from the Knesset, and Uzi Even, next on the Meretz list, entered parliament, becoming the first openly gay member of the Knesset.
 His appointment drew mixed reactions, particularly from Haredi parties.

-For the 2003 Israeli legislative election, Meretz ran a joint list with Roman Bronfman’s Democratic Choice.
+For the 2003 Israeli legislative election, Meretz ran a joint list with Roman Bronfman’s Democratic Choice and Yossi Beilin's Shahar Movement.
 The party’s representation declined to six seats.
 Sarid assumed responsibility for the result and resigned as party leader, though he continued to serve as a Knesset member until his retirement before the 2006 Israeli legislative election.